-- Computer and word-processing languages should be given as their trade names (e.g., WordPerfect).
-Those that are acronyms should be given in caps (e.g., BASIC, PASCAL). - Computer programs should be given in small caps (e.g., SPSS for "Statistical Package for the Social Sciences").
+- Computer and word-processing languages should be given as their tradenames (e.g. WordPerfect).
+Those that are acronyms should be given in caps (e.g. BASIC, PASCAL). - Computer programs should be given in small caps (e.g. SPSS for 'Statistical Package for the Social Sciences').

-Some common terms database hard copy program, programming, programmer debug Internet (capital I; not Net) World Wide Web, or the Web (caps) disk log on (verb) website email (no hyphen) online; offline (no hyphen)
+Some common terms database hard copy program, programming, debug Internet (capital I; not Net) programmer disk log on (verb) World Wide Web or the Web (caps) email (no hyphen) online (no hyphen), offline website